ESMValGroup/ESMValTool/doc/sphinx/source/community/backward_compatibility.rst

    *backward-incompatible changes* and how to use deprecation warnings when needed (see `developer guidance <https://docs.esmvaltool.org/projects/ESMValCore/en/latest/contributing.html#backward-compatibility>`__).
--  Instructions on how to provide the information that *recipe developers* need to adapt to the *backward-incompatible change*, e.g. the text that will go into *release* notes if we follow the proposal above.
+-  Instructions on how to provide text for the release notes to assist *recipe developers* to adapt their recipe in light of the *backward-incompatible change*
 -  General instructions for *recipe developers* working on *user recipes* to enable them to adapt their code related to *backwards-incompatible changes* (see `ESMValTool_Tutorial: issue